Disappearance of Madeleine McCann: "Trial by media"

 Kate's appearance and demeanour were widely discussed, with much of the commentary coming from other women, including Booker Prize–winner Anne Enright in the London Review of Books.
 Kate was deemed cold and controlled, too attractive, too thin, too well-dressed, or too intense.
 She had apparently been advised by abduction experts not to cry on camera because the kidnapper might enjoy her distress, and this led to more criticism: the Portuguese tabloid Correio da Manhã cited sources complaining that she had not "shed a single tear".
 Journalism professor Nicola Goc argued that Kate had joined a long list of mothers deemed killers because of unacceptable maternal behaviour.
 Commentators compared her experience to that of Lindy Chamberlain, convicted of murder after her baby was killed by a dingo.
 Like Kate, she was suspected, in part, because she had not wept in public.
 There was even a similar (false) story about supposedly relevant Bible passages the women were said to have highlighted.
 Chamberlain asked: "How can you apologise to me and do this again to someone else?"

 In November 2011, the McCanns testified before the Leveson Inquiry into British press standards.
 The inquiry heard that Peter Hill, the editor of the Daily Express, in particular, had become "obsessed" with the couple.
-Express headlines included that Madeleine McCann had been "killed by sleeping pills", "Find body or McCanns will escape", and McCanns or a friend must be to blame, the latter based on an interview with a waiter.
+Express headlines included that Madeleine had been "killed by sleeping pills", "Find body or McCanns will escape", and McCanns or a friend must be to blame, the latter based on an interview with a waiter.
 "Maddie 'Sold' by Hard-Up McCanns" ran a headline in the Daily Star, part of the Express group.
 Lord Justice Leveson called the articles "complete piffle".
 Roy Greenslade described them as "no journalistic accident, but a sustained campaign of vitriol against a grief-stricken family".

+In January 2026, the release of 3 million documents related to the Epstein files restarted the debate over Madeleine's disappearance, as her name was mentioned in an email dated from July 2019.